scrom/Experiments/README.md

 Module Dependencies
 -------------------
-The game was originally designed to run on Node version 0.10.33 but has now been upgraded to run on Node 22.15.0 and upward.
+The game was originally designed to run on Node version 0.10.33 but has now been upgraded to run on Node 24.2.0 and upward.

-Node Module dependencies are defined in \package.json As of May 2025 they are...
+Node Module dependencies are defined in \package.json As of June 2025 they are...

 For the server:
 ---